lsanpablo/litestar/docs/index.rst

     :doc:`CLI </usage/cli>`
         DEPRECATED (to be removed in v3) - Base installation now includes the CLI dependencies and this group is no longer required to use the CLI.
+If you need the optional CLI dependencies, install the ``standard`` group instead.

         :code:`pip install litestar[cli]`